37.7749° N · 122.4194° W

 Structure before software

-Five complete spatial analysis systems built using AI-augmented GIS workflows: School Accessibility (Portland), Weather Vulnerability (Bristol), Multi-Hazard Response (Tokyo), Healthcare Accessibility (São Paulo), and Urban Accessibility (multi-city).
-Each applied agentic AI techniques to structure geospatial queries, process spatial datasets, and produce actionable accessibility maps across four cities on three continents.
-A shift in how GIS analysis scales — from manual workflows to AI-orchestrated pipelines that adapt to new spatial questions.
+Five complete spatial analysis systems designed and delivered using AI-augmented GIS workflows: School Accessibility (Portland), Weather Vulnerability (Bristol), Multi-Hazard Response (Tokyo), Healthcare Accessibility (São Paulo), and Urban Accessibility (multi-city).
+Each system applied agentic AI techniques to structure geospatial queries, process spatial datasets, and produce actionable accessibility maps across four cities on three continents.
+Demonstrates how AI-orchestrated pipelines scale GIS analysis beyond what manual workflows can achieve.